Time to read: 9 minutes

 In the previous "Scrum from the trenches"-blog I talked about the Sprint Goal.
-The Sprint Goal is mentioned 27 times in the Scrum Guide, Product Backlog refinement is only mentioned a couple of times and is made even less prescriptive in the Scrum Guide.
+The Sprint Goal is mentioned many times in the Scrum Guide, Product Backlog refinement is only mentioned a couple of times and is made even less prescriptive in the Scrum Guide.
 There is nothing (more) on estimation and how to order this.
 There is no more word on the "10%" etc. etc. The only mentions are:

-This tiny bit of text contains a lot of useful information that can guide you.
 In this article I'll provide you with some guidance and practices.
 The Scrum Guide (deliberately) does not tell you how to refine your product, because there are many practices to do so.
 Scrum is a framework and therefor incomplete by purpose.

 The first sentence in this definition in the Scrum Guide could be seen as a definition on Product Backlog refinement: